San Juan Harbor, PR (C)

 San Juan, Puerto Rico 00936-2829

 The project has been constructed with the exception of the mitigation area.
 The 1.2 acre mitigation has been requested by the environmental resources agencies due to encroachment in sea algae bed during the construction dredging of the Sabana Approach Channel.
 The Corps prepared an Environmental Assessment (EA) to coordinate the relocation of the mitigation site to Condado Lagoon.
 The EA/FONSI was completed in FY15.
-Entrance Channel is suitable to build the mitigation.
-Material characteristics were obtained from the 103 vibracore samples.
 Jacksonville District issued a solicitation to award a construction contract to complete the mitigation in FY15.
 We received no proposals at Bid Opening on 16 Jul 2015.
 Scope of work was included as an option in the FY16 O&M dredging contract.
 However, Proposals received on 11 Aug 2016 were high exceeding the 902 Limit.
 Therefore, Option could not be awarded.
-Jacksonville District is investigating other alternatives to meet mitigation requirements such as buying credits.
+Jacksonville District investigated other alternatives to meet mitigation requirements.
+Current plan is for the mitigation to be achieved as part of the Condado Lagoon 1122 Beneficial Use of Dredge Material Pilot Program.
+The Section 1122 restoration plan proposes the placement of suitable dredged material of the San Juan Harbor Navigation Project into the artificial lagoon depressions.